 With blockchain, there is something known as a central ledger.
 So, there is a central repository.
 Every relevant party who is buying the land or selling the land can see the complete record of that land.
-You cannot make changes to the past data that has already been entered on this ledger.
+You cannot make changes to the past data that has already been entered into this ledger.
 That is the first key feature of blockchain.
 The second key feature of blockchain is that blockchain technology is not owned or controlled by anyone.
 Now, all the changes that are being made to this ledger can be seen by all the parties.
 That is what ensures trust in the blockchain.
 Moreover, no one controls the blockchain.
 Once the data is added, you cannot pay someone a bribe and make them change the system.
 They won’t be able to change this on a blockchain network.

 - Banking System:

 On the blockchain, all the relevant parties can actually see that transaction.
 The best part about blockchain is that systems can be designed that can improve upon the existing systems.
 For example, in a banking system, so many intermediary parties have to get involved.
-This is the reason why, if you send $500 to somebody in the US from India, they will only get $460-$470.
+This is the reason why, if you spend $500 to somebody in the US from India, they will only get $460-$470.
 Blockchain can improve the efficiency of such transfers.
 This again solves the corruption problem because when the government sends money to a beneficiary, for example, to the poor population, they end up receiving only 95% of the amount because of the commissions paid to the intermediaries.
 Now, this eats into the corruption problem because we don’t know what the friction of that entire system is.
 With blockchain, we can remove all these intermediaries and that leads to a less corrupt world.